Monica, O My Darling: Plot

 Later, Jayant discovers that the internal investigation into Dev's death blamed Jayant's faulty robot technology, but Satyanarayan covered it up and had security officer Faridi fired instead.
 When Jayant meets Faridi to apologise, Faridi insists that Dev wasn't killed by accident, but was rather murdered by a manual override of the robot's controls.
 Jayant reveals this to Shalu, and Jayant and Gaurav together go to the Unicorn factory to check the manual access logs of the robot that killed Dev.
 Jayant discovers that it was Gaurav who killed Dev, as he was in love with Shalu.
 Gaurav attacks Jayant with the same robot.
 During the fight, Gaurav confesses to killing Nishikant and Arvind, but not Monica.
 Nishikant saw Dev's murder by Gaurav and started using Gaurav as his minion.
 But when Nishikant began blackmailing Gaurav to murder Monica, he snapped and murdered Nishikant.
 Subsequently, he set out to clean house including killing Jayant.

 After some struggle, Jayant is finally able to take control of the robot with his watch and kills Gaurav in self-defense.
 He tells Shalu and the police that Gaurav was behind the murders of Dev, Nishikant, Arvind, and Monica.
 But ACP Naidu playfully tells him that Monica's murder was not by Gaurav but by someone else.
 Later, Naidu announces at a press conference that Monica's killer was Tamang Rana, who was the father of her unborn child, and that he had committed suicide due to the guilt he felt for Monica's murder.

-During the prayer meet for Monica, Naidu reveals to Jayant that Monica's was actually carrying Satyanarayan's child.
+During the prayer meet for Monica, Naidu reveals to Jayant that Monica was actually carrying Satyanarayan's child.
 He had Tamang poison Monica's wine after she started blackmailing Satyanarayan, and then had Naidu murder Tamang to silence him.
 Jayant later goes to Gaurav's house to retrieve the original contract, and is relieved to find it in a cupboard.
 As soon as he finishes burning it, he is surrounded by the snakes which Gaurav had stolen, and the screen turns to black leaving his fate unknown.